 It all boils down to the missing ingredient: understandability.
 Understandability is the concept that a system should be presented so that an engineer can easily comprehend it.
 The more understandable a system is, the easier it will be for engineers to change it in a predictable and safe manner.
 In simpler terms?
 The better a developer can understand what their code is doing, the easier it will be to go in and debug it (of course regression tests can help here as well!).
 That is the missing key that we covered in not only print statements and logging but in all debugging tools.

 In order to make debugging efficient and effortless, you need a tool that will allow you to immediately get the data you need, from anywhere in your code, no matter where it’s running.
 And even more so, you need to be able to do so without breaking anything or redeploying your application.
 While the use of print statements and logs gets you information about what your code is doing during runtime, oftentimes you may not have the right logs or print statements in place.
 Or other times it may be too much information to sift through or just simply take too long to get a hold of.

 Hours of developer’s workdays are spent attempting to extract the information they need to solve their bug.
 They run through endlessly long processes just to try and get one kernel of data, only to realize it was the wrong one, or completely irrelevant to what they needed, and that they have to go back to start and try again.

-By employing a tool (such as Rookout!) that gives insight and understanding into every part of code, frustrating debugging times will be a feeling of the past.
+By employing a Python debug tool (such as Rookout!) that gives insight and understanding into every part of code, frustrating debugging times will be a feeling of the past.
 No more wasting time and resources.
 Go find the right tool that allows easy, effortless, and most importantly, happy debugging.